What Is Avvo and the Avvo Lawyer Ranking System?

 Why would any attorney object to receiving free advertising?
 Ultimately, most attorney complaints about the platform stem from how the site works.

 For starters, some lawyers discovered that they already have Avvo profiles that they did not personally create.
-Avvo mines data that is publicly available to create profiles for attorneys, regardless of whether the attorney is actually using their service.
+Avvo mines data that is publicly available and creates profiles for attorneys regardless of whether the attorney is actually using their service.
 Attorneys can then claim ownership of the profile by following a few steps to verify their identities.
-However, if an attorney fails to claim the profile, then inaccurate or incomplete information about the attorney could be published on the Avvo site.
+However, if an attorney fails to claim the profile, inaccurate or incomplete information about the attorney could be published on the Avvo site.

 Further, Avvo does not permit attorneys to delete their profiles or to "unclaim" their profiles once claimed.
-Thus, some attorneys feel they are being forced to use Avvo against their wills, just to keep incorrect information from being disseminated about them.
+Thus, some attorneys feel they are being forced to use Avvo against their will just to prevent incorrect information about them from being disseminated.

-Avvo Director Conrad Saam responded to this perception by saying that attorneys can correct incorrect information without claiming their profiles by contacting Avvo customer service.
+Avvo Director Conrad Saam responded to this perception stating that attorneys can correct incorrect information without claiming their profiles by contacting Avvo customer service.
 Saam said, "We are not served at all by having inaccurate or dated information in any profile.
-Attorneys can contact us at firstname.lastname@example.org and we fix those inaccuracies without requiring the attorney to claim their profile."
-Apparently, this option is not widely known, based on the number of attorneys who have voiced this concern.
+Attorneys can contact us at firstname.lastname@example.org, and we will fix those inaccuracies without requiring the attorney to claim their profile."
+Apparently, this option is not widely known based on the number of attorneys who have voiced this concern.

-A second criticism of Avvo is their attorney rating system.
-This aspect of Avvo is what makes them stand out the most from other lawyer marketing websites, and has been praised by many non-lawyers.
-While companies like Martindale-Hubbell have used a general peer-review system for grading attorneys for many years, Avvo goes far beyond a peer-review system and only considers the opinions of other lawyers as one of many factors in evaluating an attorney.
+A second criticism of Avvo is its attorney rating system.
+This system is what distinguishes Avvo from other lawyer marketing websites, and it has been praised by many non-lawyers.
+While companies like Martindale-Hubbell have used a general peer-review system for grading attorneys for many years, Avvo goes beyond a peer-review system and considers the opinions of other lawyers just one of the many factors required to evaluate an attorney.
 Avvo gives each attorney a numerical score on a scale of 1 to 10 based on the information in that attorney's profile.

 The less information there is in a lawyer's profile, the less likely it is that an attorney will have a good ranking.
-Thus, attorneys who want to have a good Avvo score have no choice but to devote a lot of time to developing their profiles.
+Thus, attorneys who want to have a good Avvo score have no choice but to devote time to developing their profiles.

-Avvo indicates that it should only take around 30 minutes to fill out an Avvo profile, but many lawyers have found the process to be more time consuming, particularly with regard to figuring out what items to include to increase one's Avvo score.
-Avvo Director Conrad Saam says that the ranking should be viewed as a "resume scoring application," and that information more pertinent to a lawyer's professional background will carry more weight.
-However, if an item (such as a publication or association) is not recognized by the Avvo system, you may not receive points for it until it has been manually reviewed and added to their system.
+Avvo indicates that it should only take approximately 30 minutes to fill out an Avvo profile, but many lawyers have found the process to be more time consuming, particularly because users need to identify the items to include that will increase their Avvo score.
+Avvo Director Conrad Saam says that the ranking should be considered a "resume scoring application," and that information more pertinent to a lawyer's professional background will carry more weight.
+However, if an item (such as a publication or association) is not recognized by the Avvo system, a lawyer may not receive points for it until it has been manually reviewed and added to the system.

-Complaints about the lawyer rating system grew particularly intense in early 2011 when many lawyers discovered their Avvo scores had dropped even though nothing had changed in their profiles.
-Avvo indicated that it changed the algorithm used for calculating attorney rankings, which resulted in the ranks of many lawyers being lowered.
+Complaints about the lawyer rating system grew particularly intense in early 2011, when many lawyers discovered their Avvo scores had dropped even though nothing had changed in their profiles.
+Avvo indicated that it changed the algorithm used for calculating attorney rankings, which resulted in the lower rankings for many lawyers.

 Attorney George D. Morgan said at the time this article was written that he was "on the fence" as to whether to claim his Avvo profile.
 He would like to correct his Avvo listing, which only shows him as being licensed in New York, to show that he is licensed in Arizona where he actually operates his law office.
 However, he says "their rating system doesn't make sense," and he is concerned about the number of good lawyers he knows who only have mediocre rankings.
 Thus, like many other lawyers, Morgan is hesitant to even participate in Avvo because he perceives their ranking system to be flawed.

-A third criticism of Avvo concerns how their system allows anyone to write a "client review" of an attorney.
-This makes many lawyers extremely uncomfortable, as it creates the possibility of information appearing on the profile that is completely out of the lawyer's control.
-Everyone knows that people who are angry or dissatisfied in some way are far more likely to post a comment about a lawyer than someone who was pleased with the services they received.
-Thus, many lawyers fear that one dissatisfied client could post a negative review that would hurt the attorney's image when the criticism may not be fair.
+A third criticism of Avvo concerns how their system allows anyone to write a client review of an attorney.
+This makes many lawyers extremely uncomfortable as it creates the possibility of information appearing on the profile that is completely out of the lawyer's control.
+Clients who are angry or dissatisfied in some way are far more likely to post a comment about a lawyer than someone who was pleased with the services they received.
+Thus, many lawyers fear that one dissatisfied client could post a negative review that would hurt the attorney's image, and the criticism may not be fair.

-Avvo Director Conrad Saam says that Avvo actually rejects about 30% of the client reviews that are posted to the site.
-Each client review is manually reviewed to ensure that it complies with their community guidelines, and they do not approve reviews that are primarily personal attacks or which come from people who are not a client.
+Avvo Director Conrad Saam says that Avvo actually rejects approximately 30 percent of the client reviews that are posted to the site.
+Each client review is manually reviewed to ensure that it complies with their community guidelines, and they do not approve reviews that are primarily personal attacks or that come from people who are not a client.
 While this will likely filter out some of the purely malicious posts, a clever complainer could certainly figure out how to work their way around that system.

 Praise for Avvo

-More important to the lawyers actively using Avvo is the amount of business it can generate for their law practices.
-A search for the names of many attorneys will bring that attorney's Avvo profile up on the first page of Google, so the search engine optimization (SEO) value of their system is very high.
-Some lawyers like having their profiles on a site that has so many consumers looking for information about attorneys, particularly those lawyers who have received a high Avvo ranking.
-Other lawyers are discovering that responding to legal questions posted on the Avvo website is a great way to get new clients calling or emailing their offices.
+More important to the lawyers actively using Avvo is the amount of business it can generate for their law practice.
+A search for the names of many attorneys will bring their Avvo profile up on the first page of Google, so the search engine optimization (SEO) value of their system is high.
+Some lawyers like having their profiles on such a visible site, particularly those lawyers who have received a high Avvo ranking.
+Other lawyers are discovering that responding to legal questions posted on the Avvo website is a great way to find new clients.

 Attorney Ronald Burdge said he is aware of some of the negative comments about Avvo, but that he has "nothing but good things to say" about it.
 Burdge says that when he does seminars on marketing, he tells lawyers "they need to be on Avvo and they need to be active with Avvo and they need to be using Avvo."
 While he acknowledges there is some risk, Burge believes this is true of anything online today.
-Avvo presents too great of an opportunity to make people aware of their rights, and in the process of helping people you can pick up new clients too.
+Avvo presents too great of an opportunity to make people aware of their rights and, in the process of helping people, you can also pick up new clients.